jadchebly/SD_FinalProject/README.md

 4. **Set up Supabase**
    - Create a new project at [supabase.com](https://supabase.com)
-   - Note down your project URL and API keys
+   - Note down your project URL and API keys:
+     - Project URL: Found in Settings → API
+     - Anon Key: Found in Settings → API (public anon key)
+     - Service Role Key: Found in Settings → API (service_role key - keep this secret!)
    - Set up the required database tables (users, posts, likes, comments, follows)
+     - You can use the Supabase SQL Editor to create tables with proper schema
+     - Ensure foreign key relationships and cascade delete rules are set up
-   - Create a storage bucket named `posts` for image uploads
+   - Create a storage bucket named `posts` for image uploads:
+     - Go to Storage in Supabase dashboard
+     - Create a new bucket named `posts`
+     - Set it to public if you want images to be publicly accessible

 ## Environment Variables